fdcl-nrf/FymEnvs.jl/README.md

 ## Notice
 ### **FymEnvs.jl** does not directly support `Gym`'s features.
 - Note that this does not inherit `Gym`'s features, while `fym` *does*.
+### Supported features
+The following features are supported in **FymEnvs.jl**:
+- Nested environments
+    - An environment can contain other environments as its systems.

 ### Not supported features
 There are some features of `fym`, not realised yet.
 Here's the list:
 - eager stop